Coffee Shop Tour Turns Workshop

 Thank you so much for reading! - Seems Fuentes

-is project I began to build a few years ago solely focused on building a community of female artists, entrepreneurs, & musicians in the Rio Grande Valley who wanted to support one another & help each other grow.
+is project that I began to build a few years ago solely focused on building a community of female artists, entrepreneurs, & musicians in the Rio Grande Valley who wanted to support one another & help each other grow.
 Slowly but surely it's turned into my biggest venture yet, leading events, workshops, online discussions, & all kinds of projects.
 With the help of my community, Mujer Rgv helps ensure the females of our area have a successful future, however that may look for them.